myn/DisplayShadersPowerToy/README.md

 ## How It Works

-The application modifies Windows ClearType settings and registry values to optimize text rendering for different subpixel layouts:
+?? **Reality Check**: This application **only modifies Windows ClearType registry settings**.
+It does NOT use actual shaders.

+The application modifies these settings:

 1. **Standard RGB Stripe**: Uses default ClearType settings optimized for LCD displays
-2. **WOLED WRGB Stripe**: Reduces ClearType contrast to minimize color fringing caused by the white subpixel
+2. **WOLED WRGB Stripe**: Reduces ClearType contrast (600-800 instead of 1400) - This is a **workaround** that slightly reduces fringing but doesn't truly fix the WRGB geometry issue
-3. **QD-OLED RGB Triangular**: Uses conservative settings to account for the triangular subpixel arrangement
+3. **QD-OLED RGB Triangular**: Uses very conservative settings (600-700 contrast) - This **cannot fix vertical fringing** caused by triangular layout
-4. **PenTile**: Balances settings for the diamond-shaped subpixel pattern
+4. **PenTile**: Balanced settings - Limited effectiveness

+### What This Tool CANNOT Do

+- ?
+Cannot implement true RBG orientation for WOLED (Windows doesn't support it)
+- ?
+Cannot fix vertical subpixel fringing on QD-OLED (ClearType only handles horizontal)
+- ?
+Cannot use custom subpixel masks (API limitation)
+- ?
+Does not use actual DirectX/OpenGL shaders

+For technical details, see [Technical Limitations](docs/TECHNICAL_LIMITATIONS.md).

 ## System Requirements